Expert Tips on Successful Massage: Making Therapeutic Choices

 Options for Every Budget and Body

 There are places to choose for every budget and every state of mind.
 You can head to Koreatown where you will find countless Jim-Jil-Bang traditional spas.
 Or you can venture to a local strip mall where you can find a chain promising deals if you sign up for monthly services.
 You may visit a massage therapist at your chiropractor’s office.
+From this source, gyms and fitness centers offer massage therapy services.
 Another option is to visit one of the famous high-end spas that are as much a part of the Los Angeles landscape as the Hollywood sign.
 There are also a variety of apps that guarantee same-day service for booking.

 Seeking Referrals for Massage

 You may have your go-to therapist or you may be looking for someone new to work on you.
 One of my favorite methods for finding a therapist who is a good match for you is to ask around.
 Check in with those connected friends who are a good source of advice.
 Obtain referrals from healthcare practitioners or providers that you trust.
 See if you connect with someone at a health fair or other venue.
 If you are at the gym and someone comes out of what they describe as their best massage ever, ask for the therapist’s name.

 Price alone isn’t a guarantee of good service.
 The experience level of therapists at even high-end spas can vary.
 Choose spas or facilities that have respectful relationships with their employees or contractors.
 Look for practitioners who view their work as a healing art.
 Whenever you can, take the time to interview or talk to the person who will be working on you in advance.